Documentation Docs

 sumInArray

 Returns the sum of numbers taken from a specified data field.
-This data field is searched in an array that contains a user response to a Dynamic Panel question or a matrix question of any type.
+This data field is searched in an array that contains a user response to a Multi-Select Matrix, Dynamic Matrix, or Dynamic Panel question.
+The optional filter parameter defines a rule according to which values are included in the calculation.

 View Source Code